 - VAT on the hammer price: A few auction houses also add 20% VAT to items' hammer prices.
 This would push your price to £43.20.

 I've got the bug.
 Any other second-hand buying tricks?
-When it comes to eBay, many just bid - to hone in on the uber- deals, try our 40+ Ebay Buying Secrets guide.
+When it comes to eBay, many just bid.
+To home in on the uber- deals, try our 40+ Ebay Buying Secrets guide.

-If you fancy buying some stolen goods on the cheap, check out our Police Auctions guide, which explains how to do it legally.
+If you fancy buying some stolen goods on the cheap, check out our Police Auctions guide, which explains how to do it (and it's all entirely legal).

 You then need to put in a claim with the airline within seven days - check with your airline for how to claim.
 If they don’t find it within 21 days, it’s officially lost.